SARTHAKSONAWANE01/SARTHAKSONAWANE01/README.md

 ### 👨‍💻 About Me

-- 🎓 4th Sem B.Tech IT student
+- 🎓 B.Tech CSE student
 - 🚀 Future founder of an **IT Startup**
 - 📱 Building Android apps using **Kotlin** & **Jetpack Compose**
 - 🌐 Full-stack developer: **MERN**, **PHP**, **CodeIgniter**